What to Know

 Who will get the vaccine first?

-In California, priority will go to healthcare workers on the pandemic's front lines and long-term care residents.
+In California, priority went to healthcare workers on the pandemic's front lines and long-term care residents.
 Priority phases are developed by the Centers for Disease Control and Prevention and with guidance from the California Department of Public Health.

 Health care workers are deemed a top priority in receiving vaccinations in what is known as “Phase 1a'' of the CDC-determined distribution plan.
 Los Angeles County will distribute the initial wave of doses to acute-care hospitals.
 Vaccines for long-term care staff and residents will be distributed via a federal contract with CVS and Walgreens.